immcantation/shazam/docs/topics/distToNearest.md

-Note on `NA`s: if, for a given combination of V gene, J gene, and sequence length, there is only 1 sequence (as defined by `sequenceColumn`), `NA` is returned instead of a distance (since it has no neighbor).
-If for a given combination there are multiple sequences but only 1 unique sequence, (in which case every sequence in this group is the de facto nearest neighbor to each other, thus giving rise to distances of 0), `NA`s are returned instead of zero-distances.
+Note on `NA`s: if, for a given combination of V gene, J gene, and sequence length, there is only 1  heavy chain sequence (as defined by `sequenceColumn`), `NA` is returned instead of a distance (since it has no heavy chain neighbor).
+If for a given combination there are multiple heavy chain sequences but only 1 unique one, (in which case every heavy cahin sequence in this group is the de facto nearest neighbor to each other, thus giving rise to distances of 0), `NA`s are returned instead of zero-distances.

-Note on `subsample`: Subsampling is performed independently in each group of sequences sharing the same `vCallColumn`, `jCallColumn`, and junction length.
-If `subsample` is larger than number of sequences in the group, it is ignored.
-In other words, subsampling is performed only on groups of sequences of size equal to or greater than `subsample`.
+Note on `subsample`: Subsampling is performed independently in each VJL group for heavy chain sequences.
+If `subsample` is larger than number of heavy chain sequences in the group, it is ignored.
+In other words, subsampling is performed only on groups in which the number of heavy chain sequences is equal to or greater than `subsample`. `DIST_NEAREST` has values calculated using all heavy chain sequences in the group for groups with fewer than `subsample` heavy chain sequences, and values calculated using a subset of heavy chain sequences for the larger groups.
-`DIST_NEAREST` has values calculated using all sequences in the group for groups of size smaller than `subsample` and values calculated using a subset of sequences for the larger groups.
-To select a value of `subsample`, it can be useful to explore the group sizes in `db`.
+To select a value of `subsample`, it can be useful to explore the group sizes in `db` (and the number of heavy chain sequences in those groups).

 References